-- 1 Turn off the GC. - 2 Set the regulator pressure to 415 kPa (60 psi). - 3 Fully turn the regulator pressure adjustment knob counterclockwise to shut the valve.

-4 Wait 10 min.
+- 1 Turn off the GC. - 2 Set the regulator pressure to 415 kPa (60 psi). - 3 Fully turn the regulator pressure adjustment knob counterclockwise to shut the valve. - 4 Wait 10 min.
 If there is a pressure loss greater than 7 kPa (1 psi), there is a leak in the external connections.
 Use the leak detector to check each fitting for leaks.
-See Figure 12.
+See Figure 11.

-Figure 12 Locations to check for leaks
+Figure 11.
+Locations to check for leaks

-Correct leaks by tightening the connections.
-Retest the connections; continue tightening until all connections are leak-free.
+5 Correct leaks by tightening the connections and then retest the connections.
+Continue tightening until all connections are leak-free.